nfergu/hashtableperf/README.md

 the hash table.
 This is repeated for one billion iterations.
 There is a warm-up period of one hundred million iterations before the main test.

-Note that the test makes no attempt to isolate has table performance from the other parts of the test, so it also tests the performance of loop iteration, and some numerical calculations (but we would typically expect these to be cheap compared to the cost of the map operations).
+Note that the test makes no attempt to isolate has table performance from the other parts of the test, so it also tests the performance of loop iteration, and some integer arithmetic.
+My assumption when designing the tests was that loop iteration and integer arithmetic would be cheap compared to the hash table operations.
+However this does not appear to be the case for some languages (like Python, for example).
+See the "Observations" section for further details.

 # Results